-A sink that drains slowly or not at all is one of the most frustrating household problems.
+A sink that drains slowly or not at all is one of the most frustrating household problems for any Sydney home or business.
 Water pools in the basin, dishes pile up, and the smell can become unbearable.
 Most blockages start small—grease, hair, soap scum, and food scraps build up over time until water simply won’t go down.
-When your sink water won’t go down, you need to act quickly to prevent overflow, pipe damage, or contamination.
+When your sink water won’t go down, you need to act quickly to prevent overflow, pipe damage, or contamination, especially in older homes across the Inner West, North Shore, and Eastern Suburbs where original clay pipework is still common.

-This guide walks you through practical steps to diagnose and clear a blocked sink, explains when DIY methods are safe, and shows when it’s time to call a licensed plumber.
-You’ll also learn how to prevent future blockages and keep your Sydney home running smoothly.
+This guide walks you through practical steps to diagnose and clear a blocked sink, explains when DIY methods are safe, and shows when it’s time to call a licensed Sydney plumber.
+You’ll also learn how to prevent future blockages and keep your NSW home running smoothly.

 Key Takeaways